While they can both help relieve hip pain, there is a difference between hip resurfacing and hip replacement surgery.

-All of a sudden, you find yourself in a vicious cycle—more stiffness, more pain, more limitations, and even worse…weight gain.
+Suddenly, you find yourself in a vicious cycle—more stiffness, pain, limitations, and even weight gain.
 You don’t have to live with this.
-There are options to make the hip pain disappear so that you can regain your activity and your quality of life.
+There are options to make the hip pain disappear to regain your activity level and quality of life.

 Types of Hip Treatment

-For hip pain, there are several forms of treatment that can be used to relieve pain.
+Several forms of treatment can be used to relieve hip pain.
 Dr. Shah gives the following examples, “For some patients with a hip labrum tear, a hip arthroscopy with a labrum repair will have them return to their activity.
 For others, a hip injection under X-ray is enough.
-For others, a total hip replacement is required.
-Finally, for those people who are extremely active and wish to return to being extremely active, a hip resurfacing may be an option.
-If you suffer from hip pain, have advanced osteoarthritis to your hip, are extremely active and wish to return to being extremely active, hip resurfacing may be the surgical option.”
+For others, a total hip replacement surgery is required.
+Finally, hip resurfacing may be an option for those who are extremely active and wish to return to being extremely active.”

 “With a hip resurfacing, I do not cut the femoral head off,” explains Dr. Shah, “Instead, I shape the femoral head to make it spherical and pegged.
-Then instead of a femoral stem in the thigh, I place a metal cap with a short peg on the retained femoral head and implant a metallic shell into the socket.
-While the socket side of the surgery is not too different, the femur side is drastically different.
-What this means is that there is less bone loss from the femur and a more anatomic and normally sized femoral head.”
+Then, instead of a femoral stem in the thigh, I place a metal cap with a short peg on the retained femoral head and implant a metallic shell into the socket.”

-Dr. Shah says that the main difference between the two is the activity level after surgery.
-“From an activity standpoint, patients who get a hip resurfacing can safely have a higher level of activity.
-Most patients that get a hip resurfacing are extremely active including running, high level racquet sports, skiing, martial arts, and may have high demand occupations like firefighters, police officers, and construction.
+Dr. Shah says the main difference between hip resurfacing and hip replacement is the activity level after surgery.
+“From an activity standpoint, patients who get hip resurfacing can safely have a higher activity level.
+Most patients that get hip resurfacing are extremely active, including running, high-level racquet sports, skiing, and martial arts, and may have high-demand occupations like firefighters, police officers, and construction.”

 Why Not Perform Hip Resurfacing on Every Patient?

 There are several reasons why you should have one surgery over the other.
-Every patient is different, meaning what works for one person, may not be right for another.
+Every patient is different, meaning what works for one person may not suit another.

-“Both hip resurfacing and total hip replacement can be performed safely as an outpatient procedure and have similar recovery times.
-While there are many types of hip replacement products, the Birmingham hip resurfacing (BHR) is the only product that is approved for use for a hip resurfacing procedure and has a good track record worldwide,” says Dr. Shah.
+Dr. Shah shares more about the difference between hip resurfacing and hip replacement surgery: “Both hip resurfacing and total hip replacement can be performed safely as an outpatient procedure and have similar recovery times.
+While there are many types of hip replacement products, the Birmingham hip resurfacing is the only product approved for a hip resurfacing procedure.
+It has a good track record worldwide.”

 Hip Care and Treatment at IBJI

-Whether you are just starting out in your hip care journey or need a second opinion for your hip pain, IBJI’s hip surgeons are here to help provide you with the necessary care for your ailment.
-Get the relief you are seeking with the help of IBJI.
+Whether you are just starting your hip care journey or need a second opinion on whether or not you’re a candidate for hip replacement, IBJI’s hip surgeons are here to provide you with the necessary care for your ailment.
+Get the relief you’re seeking with the help of IBJI.